9th Street Lab

 How We Learn

 9th Street Lab believes in hands-on learning.
 We host workshops for children ages 7-12.
 Workshops are project-based and focus on specific skills.
 Skills are technical-based - learning how to use tools: saws and hand drills for example - and process-based: problem solving, design, and collaboration with other students.

 Framework for Learning

 The framework for the workshops have three components: learning hands-on skills, exploring and developing individuals’ sense of imagination and curiosity, and building things that are meaningful to students.

 "I can do anything."

 Workshops foster individual students' capabilities.
 In the woodworking workshop, students built a box and learned the basic skills of hammering, measuring, sawing, and drilling.
 Building a box, simple as it may appear, requires skill, patience, and perseverance.
-The workshops provide fun opportunities to learn and practise these lifelong skills.
+The workshops provide fun opportunities to learn and practice these lifelong skills.

 At the end of each workshop, we gather around and talk about our work.
 We look at our challenges and how we overcame them.
-We look at what works best and what we would do different next time.
+We look at what works best and what we would do differently next time.
 Reflection allows us to learn from each other and to complement each other's great work.

 "...he has an improved sense of confidence, not just in his growing woodworking skills but in general."